Azareal/Gosora/docs/configuration.md

 ServerCount - The number of instances you're running.
 This setting is currently experimental.

 DisableLiveTopicList - This switch allows you to disable the live topic list.
+Default: false

 DisableJSAntispam - This switch lets you disable the JS anti-spam feature.
 It may be useful if you primarily get users who for one reason or another have decided to disable JavaScript.
+Default: false

 LooseHost - Disable host header checks in the router.
 May be useful when using a reverse-proxy like Nginx.
+Default: false

 LoosePort - Disable port match checks in the router.
 May be useful when using a revere-proxy like Nginx.
+Default: false

 DisableServerPush - This switch lets you disable the HTTP/2 server push feature.
+Default: false

 EnableCDNPush - This switch lets you enable the HTTP/2 CDN Server Push feature.
 This operates by sending a Link header on every request and may also work with reverse-proxies like Nginx for doing HTTP/2 server pushes.